csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 I'm not sure that a quick how to guide for RStudio is much use.
 I'd prefer a discussion of the choices of IDE (pretty much RStudio vs. Architect vs. Revolution R Enterprise vs. emacs+ESS).
 For example, if you develop in multiple languages, then Architect or emacs is a better choice because they aren't tied to the R language.
 Where you mention RStudio, you could reference John Verzani's "Getting Started with RStudio" which has more detail on this sort of step-by-step how to stuff.

+- I disagree.
+Based on my teaching experience, not knowing how to use the IDE effectively is one of the major bottlenecks preventing productive programming.
+I think the focus on RStudio is entirely justified.
+It can be used to develop in many languages also and is by far and away the most user friendly IDE for R. Rather than muddy the water with alternatives I think a pithy description of RStudio is entirely warranted here.
+However, we agree that Architect deserves more mention, perhaps alongside VisualStudio now it supports R also.
+And what about Vim?

 Are there any tips on how to configure the IDE to make it more efficient?

 ### Section 2.4.6